ijitimehinhillary/Sales---Performance/README.md

 # Sales Performance Analysis

 ##  Project Overview
 This project presents a comprehensive analysis of a sample sales dataset using Microsoft Excel.
 The goal is to transform raw sales data into actionable insights through data cleaning, transformation, and interactive dashboard creation.

-The analysis focuses on understanding sales performance, profitability, and trends across different regions, segments, and product categories. # Sales Performance Analysis

-##  Project Overview
-This project presents a comprehensive analysis of a sample sales dataset using Microsoft Excel.
-The goal is to transform raw sales data into actionable insights through data cleaning, transformation, and interactive dashboard creation.